 Driving passenger carrying vehicles (PCV) on a car driving licence

-There are special licensing arrangements allowing you to drive minibuses and buses without having to hold the higher passenger carrying vehicle (PCV) driving licence entitlement.
-Drivers of minibuses having nine to 16 passenger seats will normally need to hold a PCV licence category D1 or a category D licence to drive larger buses.
+There are special licensing arrangements allowing you to drive minibuses and buses without holding the higher Passenger Carrying Vehicle (PCV) driving licence entitlement.
+Drivers of minibuses having nine to 16 passenger seats will need to hold a PCV licence category D1 or a category D licence to drive larger buses.

 Exempted passenger carrying vehicles

 Holders of a full category B (car) driving licence may drive any of the vehicles listed below:

-- a passenger carrying vehicle manufactured more than 30 years before the date when it is driven and not used for hire or reward or for the carriage of more than eight passengers
+- a passenger carrying vehicle manufactured more than 30 years before the date it is driven and not used for hire or reward or for the carriage of more than eight passengers

 - a minibus with up to 16 passenger seats

 When driving a minibus the following conditions must be met:

 - the vehicle is used for social purposes by a non-commercial body on a 'not for hire or reward' basis

 - the driver is aged at least 21 and providing the service on a voluntary basis

 - the driver has held a car (category B) licence for at least two years

 - the minibus maximum weight is not more than 3.5 tonnes (4.25 tonnes if fitted with specialist equipment for the carriage of passengers)

 When driving a minibus under these conditions you may not receive any payment or consideration for driving other than out-of-pocket expenses.
-You can't tow any size trailer; you may only drive minibuses in this country.
+You can't tow trailers; you may only drive minibuses in this country.

 Drivers aged 70 or over will need to make a special application which involves meeting higher medical standards.
 Holders of a full category D (PCV) driving licence can also drive a passenger carrying recovery vehicle.
 This is defined as a vehicle (not being an articulated goods vehicle combination) which: